Writing Programs

 In this command:

-• -p (--proof) flag specifies the final proof file generated with cargo-zisk prove.
+• -p (--proof) specifies the final proof file generated with cargo-zisk prove.

-• -u (--public_inputs) flag provides the path to the public inputs associated with the proof.
+• -u (--public-inputs) provides the path to the public inputs associated with the proof.

-• The remaining flags specify the files required for verification, located in the $HOME/.zisk directory by default.
+• The remaining flags specify the files required for verification; they are optional, set by default to the files found in the $HOME/.zisk directory.